valencik/mastersAPSC/documents/thesis/thesis.md

 J.M.Van Den Cruyce	J.M.Van den Cruyce	J.M.van den Cruyce
 ```

-The second stage toke the lower case identifiers and removed all spaces.
+The second stage took the lower case identifiers and removed all spaces.
 There were $2619$ identifiers that had duplicates when reduced to lower case letters with no spaces.

 ``` {#blk:names-nospace .text caption="Identifiers which became duplicates after transformations 1 and 2." fontsize=\small baselinestretch=1}